R/calculateDiscriminantSpace.R

 calculateDiscriminantSpace.Rd

-This function projects query single-cell RNA-seq data onto the discriminant space defined by reference data.
-The reference data is used to identify important variables and compute discriminant vectors, which are then used to project both reference and query data.
-Similarity between the query and reference projections is assessed using cosine similarity and Mahalanobis distance.
+This function projects query single-cell RNA-seq data onto a unified discriminant space defined by reference data.
+The reference data is used to identify important variables across all cell types and compute discriminant vectors, which are then used to project both reference and query data.
+Similarity between the query and reference projections can be assessed using cosine similarity and Mahalanobis distance.

-The S3 plot method plots the projected reference and query data on discriminant spaces.
+The S3 plot method visualizes the projected reference and query data on the unified discriminant space.

 calculateDiscriminantSpace(